fyodorovich/Timebank-Toolkit/Usage.md

 If you feel like you want to make a larger contribution to the toolkit you can fork the repo.
 That will provide you with a full working copy.
 Make the changes or additions that you want to see included in the Toolkit and then send a pull request.
 We'll be able to look at your contributions and then either accept them in full or in part.

-The beauty of this system is that our combined efforts can allow the toolkit to grow, becomming better and more useful.
+The beauty of having the toolkit under version control is that our combined efforts can allow the toolkit to grow, becomming better and more useful.